tasneem786/DNA-string-Complement_and_GC_content/README.md

 1. Generate the reverse complementary sequence (opposite strand) for a given DNA string (**use string reversing option and dictionary**)

-2. Compute the GC content of the given unknown DNA strings and identify the name of the gene and the organism from which the sequence was obtained.
+2. Compute the GC content of the given unknown DNA strings and identify the name of the gene and the organism from which the sequence was obtained (**use NCBI-BLAST**).

 For both problems submit the appropriate python codes as .py files.
 Only for problem 2 submit an additional .doc/.pdf file containing the answers for the questions.